Skip to main content

 2 mentions Positive Neutral Negative

-Reviewers feel that the game currently lacks the emotional depth needed to fully convey the weight of political struggles and social dilemmas, expressing hope for future updates that could enhance these aspects.
-The potential for emotionally taxing scenarios is recognized, but the existing format does not adequately capture this complexity.
+Reviewers feel that the game currently lacks the emotional depth needed to fully convey the weight of political struggles and social dilemmas, expressing hope for future updates that could enhance these aspects and create a more emotionally engaging experience.

 • “The absolute crushing weight of the constant political struggles, backroom deals, and dynamic diplomacy is lost in the translation of format, but I hope in the future that this game can flesh out those areas to bring in more of those emotionally taxing but oh so fantastic social dilemmas.”